 Customers like to make an effort and read a few online ratings and reviews before deciding whether or not they will spend their money on the item they’re eyeing.
 Regarding gender, women (90%) tend to be a bit more inclined to do their due diligence than men, although, in essence, the difference is not that big, at only 2%.

 Positive online user reviews, statistics show, have a major impact on the buying decisions of nine out of 10 customers.
-Word-of-mouth recommendations, on the other hand, appear to be an equally relevant factor since 74% of shoppers say these greatly influence their purchase decisions.
 In today’s digital dawn, online reviews seem to be gaining traction and are becoming even more powerful than good old word-of-mouth marketing.
 In fact, one might say these reviews compensate for offline word-of-mouth referrals.

-15. Prior to making a purchase, more than one-third of consumers read between one and three reviews.
+14. Prior to making a purchase, 36.4 of consumers read between one and three reviews.

 Recent online reviews statistics mention that 36.4% of shoppers would read up to three reviews just to get assured that they are getting the best value for money.
 Another 31% would go through four to six reviews, while 9.1% would settle for seven to nine just to be on the safe side.
 And there are those 14.6% who are prepared to do extensive research and really dive into the specifics of a product or service.
 The overall result of the study indicates a whopping 91.3% would read at least one review before spending a dime.